The 20 Best Hemolysis Doctors in Canada

 English

-Jacob Pendergrast is a Hematologist in Toronto, Canada.
+Jacob Pendergrast is a Hematologist practicing medicine in Toronto, Canada.
 Dr. Pendergrast is rated as an Advanced provider by MediFind in the treatment of Hemolysis.
-His top areas of expertise are Hemolytic Transfusion Reaction, Hemolysis, Hemolytic Anemia, Splenectomy, and Bone Marrow Transplant.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hemolytic Transfusion Reaction, Hemolysis, Hemolytic Anemia, Splenectomy, and Bone Marrow Transplant.

 Advanced in Hemolysis